jonnonz1/nz-statute-book/acts/public/1964/social-security-act-1964.md

 ### 123D Regulations
 Without limiting the general power to make regulations conferred by section 132, the Governor-General may from time to time, by Order in Council, make regulations for all or any of the following purposes:
-  (a) specifying the categories of persons who may be exempted under section 105 from some or all of their work test obligations or obligations under section 170 or 171 or the obligation to comply with section 60HA and specifying the grounds on which exemptions may be granted for each of those categories.
+  (a) specifying the categories of persons who may be exempted under section 105 from some or all of their work test obligations, or obligations under section 60Q, or obligations under section 170 or 171 or the obligation to comply with section 60HA and specifying the grounds on which exemptions may be granted for each of those categories.
   (b)
   (c)